Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer
-**A new FTP server for the Wii-U that fix files injection, display files timestamps correctly and much more faster than others.**
+**A new fork of ftpiiu that fixes files injection, display files timestamps correctly and much more faster than the original software.**

 <p align="center">
   <img src="WiiUFtpServer.png">